Rashu1991/UtilityFor--DB--POJO--JSON/README.md

 How to Use it?

 1. clone the project in to your workspace.
-2. Import the project in to IDE.
+2. Import the project in to any IDE.
 3. Run the RetrieveDataFromDB_JDBC.java and see the results in file named "user.json".